Understanding why your listing expired is the first step toward a successful sale.

 Reason 1: Pricing Missed the Mark

 Pricing is the number one reason homes don't sell in the Piedmont Triad — or anywhere else.
 Even a beautifully prepared home will sit if it's priced above what buyers are willing to pay.
 The challenge is that "overpriced" doesn't always mean wildly unrealistic.
 Sometimes it's just five or ten percent off, but that's enough to push buyers toward other options.
 Markets also shift, and a price that made sense three months ago may not reflect current conditions.
+If pricing was a factor, my guide on how to price your home right the second time can help you approach it differently.
 If your home had plenty of showings but no offers, pricing is likely the culprit.

 Reason 2: Condition and Preparation